What Are The Sam, Mike & Will Linebackers In Football?

 As mentioned, Tom Landry, in most recent memory, has used names to identify his players.
 Instead of using “Meg,” the term has evolved over the years to identify linebackers with a more masculine name like Mike.

 The Mike linebacker is the middle linebacker.
-They are often identified as the captain of the defense as they will call the players and adjust the defense on the field.
+They are often identified as the captain of the defense as they will call the defensive huddle and adjust the defense on the field.
+Football coaches will signal their defensive play calls to the Mike linebacker.

 This became a popular team as it was easy to relay and identify through complicated defensive systems.